Media articles

 Museum, Ahoy!

-The construction of the museum for the large assortment of objects, designed by himself and set against the backdrop of the organic farm - another showcase of his skills - took three years to complete.
+museum for the large assortment of objects, designed by himself and set against the backdrop of the organic farm - another showcase of his skills - took three years to complete.
 Built bit by bit.

 "The material for the house, right from stones to wood for the roofing and to the doors and windows, came from 300 houses from all over Goa," says Victor.
 Aldina adds, "Victor has a scientific mind and being creative as an artist there's no half way for him."